martineza96/TrafficViolations_CaseStudy/README.md

 https://docs.google.com/presentation/d/1JM18MIVkmse6pizhs9QKPcZw9q7IZwXjyuT1YkPXo1o/edit?usp=sharing

-1 - 3 page github Readme with above information included Outline the process for the data pipeline

 Data was taken from the Maryland Department of Transportaion via Kaggle.
 EDA was as follows:
 + Frequency analysis of vairous aspects of the Data